L3gomancer/ImageMagickVisRef/README.md

 ---

-Generate a gif with several input images and one output image.
+To generate an animated gif with several input images and one output image.
 A Bash range can help
 \$ `magick d00%d.gif[0-7] bl.gif`

 ---